wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/how-build-model-driven-app/includes/06-control-security-share-model-driven-apps.md

 ## Get the direct link to an app:

-1. Edit the app and click the **Properties** tab
-2. Copy the **Unified Interface URL.**
+1. In the Power Platform App Maker Portal ([https://make.powerapps.com](https://make.powerapps.com/)) select the ellipsis next to the app you want the URL for.
+2. From the menu that appears, select Details.
+3. Select the Web Link to open the application, or Copy the  **Web link** URL.
-3. Paste the app URL in a location so that your users can access it, such as by posting it on a SharePoint site or sending via email.
+4. Paste the app URL in a location so that your users can access it, such as by posting it on a SharePoint site or sending via email.

     ![Screenshot of the Properties tab, which shows that the Copy clipboard icon is highlighted with a red rectangle.](../media/copy-app-url.png)